hujhax/austin-improv-wiki/List of Austin Improv Theaters.md

-There are  comedy theaters in Austin, Texas that produce improv shows:
+There are four comedy theaters in Austin, Texas that produce improv shows:
 * [[ColdTowne Theater]]
 * [[The Hideout Theatre]]
 * [[The Institution Theater]]